RSM-git/rsm-git.github.io/content/network-analysis.md

 next: text-analysis
 ---

-We construct the network based on the co-authorship of articles, to examine the collaborations of the news agencies.
-We construct a graph where each node represents an author and each edge represents a co-authorship between two authors.
-The network is undirected and unweighted.
-The size of the nodes are scaled based on the number of articles the author has written.
+For both The New York Times and Reuters we construct networks based on collaboration of articles.
+A node represents an author and a connection between two nodes represent collaboration.
+The size of the nodes will be scaled by the number of articles an author has published.
-We create a graph for both Reuters and The New York Times.
+The networks are undirected and unweighted as the collaborative connection is mutual.
+With the two networks we will be able to discern the differences in how the two news agencies collaborate between authors.

 ## **The New York Times**